intel/llvm/sycl/doc/design/ESIMDDesignNotes.md

 - `llvm/lib/SYCLLowerIR/ESIMD/ESIMDVerifier.cpp`

-### SYCL post-link tool
+### sycl-post-link transformations

-As a part of the input device code module transformation pipeline, the post-link tool splits the input module (or modules resulting from splitting by other characteristics, such as aspects) into two - SYCL and ESIMD ones.
+As a part of the input device code module transformation pipeline, the sycl-post-link tool splits the input module (or modules resulting from splitting by other characteristics, such as aspects) into two - SYCL and ESIMD ones.
 Shared functions invoked both from SYCL and ESIMD are cloned during the process.
 This is necessary because SYCL and ESIMD parts must undergo different set of